mwiatrzyk/mockify/docs/source/tutorial/recording-action-chains.rst

 ----------------

-You also can record so called **repeated** actions with :meth:`mockify.Expectation.will_repeatedly` method instead of previously used ``will_once()``:
+You also can record so called **repeated** actions with :meth:`mockify.core.Expectation.will_repeatedly` method instead of previously used ``will_once()``:

 .. testcode::